Tweeter stock symbol changed following Twitter mix-up

-SAN FRANCISCO (Reuters) - Twitter and Tweeter have similar-sounding names, but investors will no longer be in danger of confusing the two companies.
+SAN FRANCISCO, Oct 8 (Reuters) - Twitter and Tweeter have similar-sounding names, but investors will no longer be in danger of confusing the two companies.

 The Financial Industry Regulatory Authority assigned Tweeter the new symbol THEGQ, replacing its previous TWTRQ symbol, which was deemed too similar to the TWTR symbol that Twitter hopes to use when it floats shares to the public.